leahneukirchen/snooze/README.md

 If TIMEFILE does not exist, it will be assumed outdated enough to ensure earliest execution.

-snooze does not update the timefiles, you need to do that!
+snooze does not update the timefiles, your job needs to do that!
 Only mtime is looked at, so touch(1) is good.

 ## Exact behavior